Cranberry Curd Pie

 No thermometer?
 No problem!
 Use a whisk to continue to mix the curd.
 When the whisk leaves trails in the cooking curd, you’re at the right thickness.
 Remove from heat to stop the cooking process, and whatever you do, don’t let the curd boil!

 Okay!
-Now that we’re well versed in fruit curds, let’s make this pie.
+Now that we’re well versed in fruit curds, let’s make this pie (or tart – whatever you want to call it).

 First off, every pie needs a crust, right?
 Right.
 For this cranberry curd pie, we’re going to make a gingersnap-based crust.
 Gingersnaps are one of my favorite holiday cookies and the zing from the ginger pairs perfectly with the sweet-tart curd filling.
 Don’t like gingersnaps?
 Use graham cracker crumbs instead.